Go Ad-Free

 Tieraona Low Dog, MD, has been studying nutrition for decades.
 In her wonderful book, Fortify Your Life: Your Guide to Vitamins, Minerals and More, she provides insight into the vitamin and mineral controversy.
 She points out that 16 million Americans are deficient in vitamin C. Dr. Low Dog reports that the CDC estimates that “at least 66 million Americans have low levels of vitamin D.”

 Doctors like Orac rarely consider how many people are now vegans.
 These individuals may be deficient in riboflavin (vitamin B2) because they do not consume dairy or meat.
-And by the way, they are also likely to be low in vitamin B12.
+And by the way, they are also likely to be low in vitamin B12, found exclusively in animal products and supplements.
 Many people who are not vegetarians avoid dairy because they are lactase deficient.
+Some must avoid meat because they have alpha-gal allergy.
 Those with celiac disease and gluten sensitivity must steer clear of wheat, barley and rye.
 Such grains supply important nutrients.

 And speaking of vitamin B12, people who take the diabetes drug metformin or the acid-suppressing medications called PPIs (proton pump inhibitors) may also be low in vitamin B12.
 PPIs like Nexium, Prevacid and Prilosec may deplete the body of magnesium and other minerals.
 People with high blood pressure are almost inevitably put on diuretics.
 Millions are also taking ACE (angiotensin converting enzyme) inhibitors like lisinopril.
 Such drugs can deplete the body of zinc.
 Many doctors monitor potassium, but magnesium and zinc are often forgotten.
 When levels of magnesium fall, every cell in the body can be affected negatively.